crisperdue/prooftoys-site/content/_index.md

-Working problems is a natural way to learn mathematical reasoning, and Prooftoys has been designed especially to do precise reasoning, but in an especially simple Way.
+Working problems is a natural way to learn mathematical reasoning, and Prooftoys has been designed especially to do precise reasoning, but in an especially simple way.
 You can always dig into the solution of any problem and any proof to see exactly how it was done.

 Here is a problem from the book "My Best Mathematical and Logic